leakingtapan/rof/README.md

 ## Basic Assumptions
 This factory is supposed to be used to create Java object that holds data such as primitive, enumeration, array or plain old java object (POJO).

+## License
+This tool is under Apache License Version 2.0